 While most presidential traverses are done in 3 season conditions during the course of a very long day, it’s also possible to do a traverse over the course of 2 or 3 days.
 This can be desirable, particularly in winter, when it’s harder to resupply water because you have to melt snow, and none of the huts along the route are open for shelter.

 Regardless of the season, a Presidential Traverse is not a hike to take on lightly.
-Beside being physically strenuous, bad weather, including snow, lightning, hail, and whiteout conditions are a constant threat and one of the main reasons for bailing out part way through.
+Besides being physically strenuous, bad weather, including snow, lightning, hail, and whiteout conditions are a constant threat and one of the main reasons for bailing out part way through.
 This hike is also almost entirely above treeline (resembling a moonscape), so good compass and map skills are a must.

 Hikers normally climb the first peak of the traverse, Mt Madison, via the Valley Way Trail, which is the ‘easiest’ ascent up to the Northern Presidential Ridge, often stopping at the Madison AMC hut to get fresh water and to check the morning weather forecast.
 This stretch is the toughest continuous climb of the day, gaining over 4,000 feet in 3.8 miles.